LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mage Sight/Mage Sight.md

 Although a mage regains awareness of the world when his [[Awakening]] ends, he never again sees the world without the [[Supernal]] symbols underlying it.
 This [[Peripheral Mage Sight]] cannot be turned off, but a mage soon grows used to the Supernal symbols that outline phenomena closest to his [[Path]]. \
 If the mage chooses to concentrate on the symbols — an exercise known as [[Active Mage Sight]] — he perceives all the attributes related to those Arcana of which he has at least a rudimentary understanding.

 Finally, the mage can direct all his attention toward a single subject, blotting out all material distractions to closely examine the Supernal symbols that surround it.
-Such [[Focused Mage Sight]] can reveal the subject’s deepest Mysteries, but it can attract unwanted attention from the Supernal World.
+Such [[Focused Mage Sight]] can reveal the subject’s deepest [[Mystery|Mysteries]], but it can attract unwanted attention from the Supernal World.

 ---